 "Why can't that spirit, that warm Christmas spirit, last all year long?"

 Our John Doe isn't a loner as he has a traveling companion in "The Colonel" played by Walter Brennan.
 The Colonel doesn't hesitate in speaking his mind about newspapers and Norton, and people in general.
 His opinion is not favourable.
-Sometimes he comes across as contrary for contrariness' sake, but he is a dose of reality in his friend's world which quickly becomes Norton's world.
+Sometimes he comes across as contrary for contrariness' sake, but he is a dose of reality in his friend's world which is quickly becoming Norton's world.

 Ann's father was a doctor, and a philosopher.
 He was a man who did good in the world for its own sake.
 He wrote of his ideals and Ann is using her father as the template for John Doe and all of the things he will say and stand for today.
 D.B.
 Norton immediately backs John Doe and the homespun philosophy he will spin for the suckers whom Norton sees as potential voters.
 He'll ride the John Doe phenomenon into the Governor's mansion, and after that the White House.
 The seemingly simplest among us are complicated, and the complication here is that John begins to believe the things he has been saying, and he begins to fall in love with the woman who gave him the words.

 This Frank Capra and Robert Riskin (It Happened One Night) collaboration was their first and only production independent of studio backing, with a distribution deal through Warner Brothers.
-Riskin's screenplay is based on an Oscar winning story idea by Richard Connell (The Most Dangerous Game) and Robert Presnell Sr. (Employees' Entrance).
+Riskin's screenplay is based on an Oscar-winning story idea by Richard Connell (The Most Dangerous Game) and Robert Presnell Sr. (Employees' Entrance).

 Meet John Doe tackles the forces of greed and the frightening potential for fascism in America.
 It also looks at the value and impact of ordinary lives and heartfelt values.
 The essence of the individual must come across as paramount in the telling of Meet John Doe.
 These are difficult concepts to include in a story that will engage an audience.